Wannaminta Station

 Wannaminta Station is a cattle station located at 30°15′16″S 142°00′06″E in far western New South Wales.

 The area includes Bullea Lake and Green Lake and the Silver City Highway.

+During the early 1920s the property was owned by the Morden Pastoral Company and had an area of million and a quarter acres.

+Wannaminta was owned by Sidney Kidman and managed by Jack Watt.